alireza787b/mavsdk_drone_show/README.md

 - **Coordinator.py:** This Python script acts as the conductor of our drone orchestra, managing a host of tasks:
   - Synchronizes each drone's system time with a global clock.
-  - Downloads the configuration file (`config.csv`) from our web server to ensure that each drone is following the most up-to-date flight plan.
+  - Downloads the configuration file (`config.csv`) from our web server to ensure that each drone follows the most up-to-date flight plan.
   - Initiates the MAVLink-router (please ensure to download and install it separately from [here](https://github.com/mavlink-router/mavlink-router)).
   - Manages MAVLink routing between serial, UDP, GCS, and the Swarm Control app.
   - Generates telemetry packets about the state of each drone, which are sent to the Swarm Control app.
   - Listens to command packets from the ground station, which set a future trigger time for coordinated show starts.

 - **Debug_gcs_test.py:** This Python script provides the interface for ground control, with the following responsibilities:
-  - Listens to telemetry from all drones, decoding and displaying the packets in real-time.
+  - Listens to telemetry from all drones, decoding and displaying the packets in real time.
   - Can initiate a "trigger" command, setting a future timestamp for each drone and altering their states for coordinated maneuvers.
   - While currently a command-line app, it is designed with a future graphical user interface (GUI) in mind.